MasterDevwi/Home-Assistant-Set-Inovelli-Blue-LED-Notification-ZHA-/README.md

 # Home Assistant: Set Inovelli Blue LED Notification (ZHA) script
-A Home Assistant script allowing you to define custom presets for the LED notifications on the Home Assistant Blue switches using ZHA
+A Home Assistant script allowing you to define custom presets for the LED notifications on the Home Assistant Blue switches using ZHA.

 ## Pre-requisites
 * [Inovelli Blue switches](https://inovelli.com/)